FBruzzesi/iso-week-date/README.md

 ### Custom offset

-One of the main reason for this library to exist is the need of the flexibility to work with custom offsets, i.e. to be able to add/subtract a custom offset (as `timedelta`) to the default ISO Week start and given date, and get a "shifted" week.
+One of the main reason for this library to exist is the need and the flexibility to work with custom offsets, i.e. to be able to add/subtract a custom offset (as `timedelta`) to the default ISO Week start and given date, and get a "shifted" week.

-This feature is present both in the `IsoWeek` and `IsoWeekDate` classes and the dataframe functionalities.
+This feature is available both in the `IsoWeek` and `IsoWeekDate` classes and the dataframe functionalities.

 To check an example see the [working with custom offset](https://fbruzzesi.github.io/iso-week-date/getting-started/quickstart/#working-with-custom-offset) section.